telljay/musical.Potato/README.md

 - **Flow**:
   - Displays the album cover, song name, run time, and other relevant information about the song.

-### Song Playback
-- **Description**: Allows users to play a song to aid in ranking.
-- **Flow**:
-  - A play button below the song allows users to listen to either a full track or a 30-second clip, depending on their Spotify membership.

 ### Song Ranking Slider
 - **Description**: A slider for ranking a song from 1 to 10.
 - **Flow**: